-I’m still reeling with ideas from Kari Mecca’s classes at the Original Sewing and Quilt Expo ’15.Â Fortunately, while there I had stocked up on spaghetti bias, so I was ready to go full steam ahead on this dress and a matching one for and AG doll.
+I’m still reeling with ideas from Kari Mecca’s classes at the Original Sewing and Quilt Expo ’15.Â Fortunately, while there I had stocked up on spaghetti bias, so I was ready to go full steam ahead on this dress along with a matching one for an AG doll.

 The ladybug button just tickled me.
 I was especially happy to find a tiny bug button for the doll dress.

 I started with a Simplicity pattern but wish I had found one without a yoke.
-It left precious little room for the applique’ and I doubt the rick rack would have fit even if I had thought about it.Â Also, I find the separation of bodice to skirt distracting, even with the coordinating lime green whipstitch piping.
-Oh well.
-Continue reading
+NOTE:Â CC Eleanor would have been perfect if it had been available at the time. Â It left precious little room for the applique’ and I doubt the rick rack would have fit even if I had thought about it.Â Also, I find the separation of bodice to skirt distracting, even with the coordinating lime green whipstitch piping.Â Oh well.

 The doll dress was just as much fun, as I learned a few things about working in miniature.